webtempest/meteor-accounts-ui-bootstrap-3/README.md

 })
 ```

-You can use the [translation files](https://github.com/ianmartorell/meteor-accounts-ui-bootstrap-3/tree/i18n/ian:accounts-ui-bootstrap-3/i18n) in this repo as an example.
+You can use the translation files in the `i18n` folder as an example.

 Screenshots